F4bsk1/CS441-Final-Project/README.md

-# CS441-Final-Project
+# SchnitzelPredictor

-Sales Forecasting / Demand Prediction

-Goal: Predict the number of sales per menu item for the next hour/day.
+Forecast the number of sold menu items based on POS history exports.

 ## Development environment